loopwerk/loopwerk.io/content/articles/2025-06-12-django-local-times.md

 </script>
 ```

 With this in place, every rendered `datetime` object will now be in the user's local timezone.
-Brilliant!
+Hooray!

 Except for one small catch: it only works *after* the first page load.
 On the very first visit, the browser hasn't sent the cookie yet.
 Django renders the page in UTC, *then* the JavaScript runs and sets the cookie for the *next* request.
 This means new visitors get UTC times on their first impression.
 We can do better.